 |Turkish (Turkey)||Ukrainian (Ukraine)|

-We hope that you understood the process to Updates Windows 10 to Windows 11.
+We hope that you understood the process of updating Windows 10 to Windows 11.
 If you were looking for Windows 10 upgrade Windows 11 process, We think you got it on this page.